Tri-County Opioid Response Project

 Please Take Our Community Survey

 Little Dixie and our community partners need your assistance.
 We are asking you to participate in a 7-minute Tri-County Opioid Response Project Community Opinion Survey to help us obtain community opinions on prescriptions, medications, opioids, substance use, and mental health.
 Results will help us develop approaches to meet the needs of the community regarding health and resources.
-Results will post to this page by September 31, 2019.

 Once you have taken the survey, please encourage at least three people who live in southeastern Oklahoma to participate in and then share the survey with at least three other people in the area.